 - Nutrition Facts per Slice for Different Variations:

-More High Protein Desserts That Use White Chocolate You Might Like
+More High Protein Desserts with White Chocolate Chips

-My white chocolate pumpkin protein muffins have 7 grams of protein and 13 grams of carbs a piece.
-And they only call for 6 ingredients.
+My white chocolate pumpkin protein muffins have 7 grams of protein, 13 grams of carbs, and only call for 6 ingredients.
+And my white chocolate peanut butter protein cookies are the best protein cookie I’ve made to date!